harmonydata/harmonydata.github.io/content/en/blog/contributing.md

 * **Contribute to our open-source code:** Whether you're a seasoned developer or a curious newbie, your contributions are valued.
 * **Join the conversation:** Share your ideas, suggestions, and feedback on our forum and social media channels.

 ## Getting started

 Participating in an open source project can be very rewarding.
 Read more about it [here](/how-can-i-contribute-to-an-open-source-project/)!

 Please familiarise yourself with Git.
 You can [fork Harmony](https://github.com/harmonydata/harmony/fork) and [make a pull request](https://github.com/harmonydata/harmony/pulls) any time!
 We're glad to have your contribution.

+## Issues and bug reports

+First, [do a quick search](https://github.com/issues?q=+is%3Aissue+user%3Aharmonydata) to see if the issue has already been reported.
+If so, it's often better to just leave a comment on an existing issue, rather than creating a new one.
+Old issues also often include helpful tips and solutions to common problems.
+You should also check the [troubleshooting guide](https://harmonydata.ac.uk/troubleshooting-harmony/) to see if your problem is already listed there.

+If you're looking for help with your code, consider posting a question on the [GitHub Discussions board](https://github.com/orgs/harmonydata/discussions).
+Please understand that we won't be able to provide individual support via email.
+We also believe that help is much more valuable if it's **shared publicly**, so that more people can benefit from it.

 ## Make your first contribution